 A retired newspaper editor and a former associate professor/former chair of the Department of Journalism and Mass Communications at Savannah State University, Savannah, Georgia, Lloyd was inducted into the National Association of Black Journalists (NABJ) Hall of Fame in 2019.
-She served more than eight years as executive editor of the Montgomery (Ala.)
-Advertiser, a Gannett newspaper.
-As executive editor she was responsible for all of the news content for the daily newspaper and several weekly newspapers, including the Maxwell-Gunter Dispatch, montgomeryadvertiser.com, the editorial page and the newsroom’s staff and resources.
+She served more than eight years as executive editor of the Montgomery (AL) Advertiser, a Gannett newspaper.
+In this role, she was responsible for all of the news content for the daily newspaper and several weekly newspapers, montgomeryadvertiser.com, the editorial page and the newsroom’s staff and resources.

 Lloyd has served on the journalism advisory boards at Alabama State, Savannah State, Auburn and Virginia Commonwealth universities.
 She was a member of the board of directors of the Alabama Associated Press Media Editors and the Alabama Press Association.
 She served a total of 12 years as a member of the Accrediting Committee of the Accrediting Council on Education for Journalism and Mass Communications (ACEJMC).

 She earned a bachelor’s degree in English from Spelman College in Atlanta.
-In 2016 Spelman awarded her an honorary Doctorate of Humane Letters and she also holds an honorary Doctorate of Laws from Briarwood College in Southington, CN.
+In 2016 Spelman awarded her the Doctor of Humane Letters and she also holds an honorary Doctor of Laws from Briarwood College in Southington, CN.
 She was a fellow at the Management Training Center at Northwestern University’s Kellogg Graduate School of Business Management.
-She is a Diamond Life member of the Savannah Alumnae Chapter of Delta Sigma Theta, a public service sorority.
-She is also a member of the Savannah (GA) Chapter of The Links, Incorporated.
+She was also a fellow in the Scripps Howard Academic Leadership Academy in the Manship School of Communications at LSU.